Basic Formatting

 The Media buttons allow you to add new or existing images, audio files, social media, files, or videos from a URL to your content.
 A separate configuration window will load when clicked and allow you to select the desired media type.

 Images require alternative text to provide more information about the media object to the user.
+In the WYSIWYG you can provide instance specific alternative text that fits better with the context surrounding the media item.

 You can configure the size, alignment of images as well as provide a caption.
 To change configuration for a media object click the media object to select it followed by the media button up on the toolbar.